adedner/dune-fempy/doc/sphinx/usage.rst

 It is possible to just create a C++ model file using UFL code for use within the Dune-Fem-Howto framework without using any of the other python interface tools.
 The advantage of this is to forgo the complicated process of manually writing a model file with functions for the source, flux, linSource, linFlux and so on.
 This can be done quite easily in the following way.

 1. Create a UFL model file in a similar way to above.
-For examples of exactly what is required, see the models folder for reference.
+For examples of exactly what is required, see the *models* folder for reference.
 2. Run the generateModel script in the build-cmake/demos directory.
 For example, to generate a model file for the transport equation example, you would run.

   .. code-block:: bash

-    python generateModel.pyc ../../models/equation.py
+    python generateModel.pyc ../../models/transport.py

   Optionally you can add -m or -t to the call to make a python module, or test it with a FEM scheme.
 3. Use the generated model file in conjuction with your own Dune code to make a method.
-The file is outputted to build-cmake/python/dune/generated using the name given in the UFL file (e.g. TransportModel.hh in this case).
+The file is outputted to *build-cmake/python/dune/generated* using the name given in the UFL file (e.g. *TransportModel.hh* in this case).

 ################################
 Setting up a numerical scheme
 ################################

 In Dune-Fempy, the **scheme** contains information about the method used to solve the PDE.
 Just as before, schemes can be set up in a similar way to grids and spaces using the database found in python/database/scheme.
-An example of this in python is the following.
+A simple example of this in python is the following.

 .. code-block:: python

   scheme = dune.fem.create.scheme("FemScheme", space, model, "scheme")

-Here *space* and *model* must both be previously defined, as shown above.
+Here `"FemScheme"` is the identifier for the default FEM scheme in Dune, and `space` and `model` are the Fempy objects defined above.

 .. _usageexample: